February 2018 (pinned)

-Bromley Council release plans to demolish NSC indoor track subject to agreement by GLA.
+Bromley Council release plans with NSC indoor track demolished subject to agreement by GLA.

 Information on Crystal Palace Park regeneration plans from Bromley Council is here, and is an updated version of the previously agreed 2007 Masterplan for Crystal Palace Park and NSC, The Bromley plans were shown over two days, open for four hours per day, in the Park’s information centre, near Penge Gate.

 The “…public exhibition aims to inform you about the preferred option that was identified through this process for the Regeneration Plan… The Council Executive and Full Council will make a final decision on the Regeneration Plan this summer.”

 Bromley are expecting the NSC’s indoor track and other NSC facilities to be demolished, and to remove the NSC’s parking in the centre of the park.
 Bromley’s plans were said to be based on previously preferred GLA shortlisted options for the NSC, from the time of the CSM Strategic public consultation in 2014.
 This would also mean demolishing the 25m Family/Training pool, and the London Weightlifting Centre.
 Bromley report their plans are “subject to agreement with the Greater London Authority“: